dotnet/runtime/docs/coding-guidelines/clr-code-guide.md

 The `wchar_t` type is implementation-defined, with Windows and Unix-based platforms using different definitions (2 byte vs 4 byte).
 Use the `WCHAR` alias instead, which is always 2 bytes.
 The CoreCLR PAL provides implementations of a variety of the C standard `wchar_t` APIs with the `WCHAR` type instead.
 These methods, as well as the methods in the [CoreCLR minipal](https://github.com/dotnet/runtime/tree/main/src/coreclr/minipal) and in the [repo minipal](https://github.com/dotnet/runtime/tree/main/src/native/minipal) should be used.
 In these minipals, the APIs may use `char16_t` or a locally-defined `CHAR16_T` type.
 In both cases, these types are compatible with the `WCHAR` alias in CoreCLR.
 If a minipal API exists, it should be used instead of the PAL API.

-### <a name="2.11.2"></a> 2.11.2 Do not use C++ standard exceptions
+### <a name="2.11.2"></a> 2.11.2 Do not use C++ Standard-defined exceptions

 The exception handling mechanisms in CoreCLR only handle `Exception`-derived types and `PAL_SEHException`.
 As a result, standard C++ exceptions, derived from `std::exception`, will cause runtime instability and should never be used.
-This includes using standard collection types with the default `std::allocator<T>` allocator.
+There is one standard C++ exception type the CoreCLR infrastructure supports, `std::bad_alloc`.
+Since CoreCLR supports `std::bad_alloc`, the standard container allocators, `std::allocator<T>` and the standard C++ containers, can be used as long as only the non-throwing members are used.

 ### <a name="2.11.3"></a> 2.11.3 Do not use getenv on Unix platforms